Bluegales/certificates/README.md

 This project involves three components: a frontend + backend for managing certificate creation and download (called attestor), a frontend for certificate validation (called validator) and another frontend to view and download certificates directly from lighthouse (called filecoin_viewer)

 On the attestor, logged-in users can access a page displaying available certificates and their creation status.
 They can initiate the creation process for certificates that haven't been generated yet.
 The system generates a PDF certificate, hashes it with SHA256, and stores it encrypted on Lighthouse.
-The hash is then attested on-chain using the ethsign SDK.
-The file's content identifier (CID) is stored in a local database.
+The hash is then attested on-chain using the ethsign SDK, the attestation emits the hash as an event, making it easily queryable for validation purposes.
+The file's content identifier (CID) is stored in a local database, together with the user who created it.
 For already created certificates, users can download them.
-The backend retrieves the certificate from Lighthouse and provides it to the user.
+The backend retrieves the certificate from Lighthouse using the previously stored cid and provides it to the user.
 The user has also the ability to give any wallet the permission to download the certificate directly from lighthouse.
-The users address is added to the allowed list of recipients.
-An attestation is then made with the cid of the file and a name chosen by the user.
+The users address is added to the allowed list of recipients on lighthouse and an attestation is then made with the cid of the file and a name chosen by the user.
 This ensures that the user will never lose his cid.

 The validator has the ability to drag&drop a file, hashing it on the frontend without uploading the file and making a request to the sign protocol api to get the eid of the attestation.
 That eid is used to get the exact attestation from an RPC, adding an additional layer of security, since its not required to trust the sign protocol api.